Andreas Friedrich Bauer

 Andreas Friedrich Bauer (18 August 1783 – 27 December 1860) was a German engineer who developed the first functional steam-powered printing press with his colleague Friedrich Koenig, who had invented the technology and sold it to The Times in London in 1814.

+Life

+Bauer studied mathematics and philosophy in Tübingen and earned his doctorate in his faculty before apprenticed to a mechanic in his hometown Stuttgart.
+In 1805, Bauer emigrated to Great Britain, where he met Friedrich Koenig in 1807.
+From 1815 onward, he was Koenig's employee and partner in England.
+Together, they developed, built, and improved, among other things, a high-speed printing press for the London Times.

-Born in Stuttgart, Bauer joined Koenig in 1817 to found Koenig & Bauer at the Oberzell monastery near Würzburg.
+In 1818, Bauer and Koenig moved back to Germany and Bauer joined Koenig in 1817 to found Koenig & Bauer at the Oberzell monastery near Würzburg.
+Bauer's grave is located in the cemetery of Oberzell Monastery.

 Printing capacity

 The table lists the maximum number of pages which the various press designs of Koenig & Bauer could print per hour, compared to earlier hand-operated printing presses: